learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PostgreSQL_psycopg2.md

 ### Table Operations
-Moving onto table operations.
-To select data from a certain column in a table, you can use a query like:
+In SQL, a query is a statement/command used to retrieve or manipulate data in a relational database.
+To retrieve data from a certain column in a table, you can use the `SELECT` statement and `FROM` clause:
 ```
-    SELECT col1, col2 FROM table1;
+    SELECT first_name, last_name FROM players;
 ```
-This gives you a smaller table that only contains the columns `col1` and `col2` from your selected table in your relation.
+The output of this query is a smaller table that only contains the columns `first_name` and `last_name` of each row from the table `players`.

-You can also merge two different tables by changing the `FROM` clause to contain 2 tables:
+You can also take the cross product of two or more tables by listing the tables in the `FROM`:
 ```
-    SELECT col1_table1, col2_table2 FROM table1, table2;
+    SELECT sport_name, team_name FROM sports, teams;
 ```
-This operation, first, performs a cross product between `table1` and `table2`, where every row of one table is matched with every other row of the other table.
-Then it selects the data present in the new cross-products table from columns `col1_table1` and `col2_table2`.
+First, this query performs a cross product between `sports` and `teams`.
+Each row of table `sports` is matched with each row of the table `teams`.
+Then, it selects the data from the columns `sport_name` and `team_name` of every row present in the newly joined table.

 In addition, you can perform filtering on tables:
 ```